Skip to content

 HackerRank Cutting Boards problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 202425 January 2026

-In this HackerRank Cutting Boards problem solution Alice gives Bob a board composed of 1 x 1 wooden squares and asks him to find the minimum cost of breaking the board back down into its individual squares.
+In this HackerRank Cutting Boards problem solution, Alice gives Bob a board composed of 1 x 1 wooden squares and asks him to find the minimum cost of breaking the board back down into its individual squares.
 To break the board down, Bob must make cuts along its horizontal and vertical lines.

 To reduce the board to squares, Bob makes horizontal and vertical cuts across the entire board.
 Each cut has a given cost, cost_y[i] or cost_x[j] for each cut along a row or column across one board, so the cost of a cut must be multiplied by the number of segments it crosses.
 The cost of cutting the whole board down into 1 x 1 squares is the sum of the costs of each successive cut.